 My goals for baking don’t fall into this category.
+I am a classic baker.
 I like to think of myself as falling into more into the Julia Child category of bakers.
 I don’t bake brownies, for example, because they’re healthy.
 I bake them because I love to bake, I like the craft of baking, I want a treat, and brownies are yummy.
 So, unless I’m going for a certain taste/texture, like I do with my gf baguettes or graham crackers, I usually do not use the heavier and more strong-tasting flours like sorghum, teff, amaranth, and quinoa.
 I include this caveat here to explain why I use the flours I use.

 Back to Bette Hagman.
-I think at a certain point folks must have communicated to Hagman that the taste of the bean flour mix wasn’t so good, for she then came up with her Featherlight Rice Flour Mix, which got rid of the bean flour.
+I think at a certain point folks must have communicated to Hagman that the taste of the bean flour mix wasn’t that good, for she then came up with her Featherlight Rice Flour Mix, which got rid of the bean flour.
 This mix contained rice flour, tapioca flour, cornstarch, and potato flour.
 This was better.
 But, not great.
 And the batter made with this mix still tasted awful.
 Another issue with both of her mixes is that they do not contain xanthan gum–which is essential for gf baking.
 You have to add it separately to each recipe.
 This drove me crazy for everyday baking.

 A word about xanthan gum.
 Think of xanthan gum as the “gluten-replacer” in gluten-free baking.
 It acts as a binding agent.
 It holds baked goods together and eliminates the “crumbly factor” in gf baking.
 It provides the elasticity that gluten does.
 I consider it a must.
 You don’t need to use very much in most baking–only about a heaping 1/4 teaspoon per cup of flour.
 Some people substitute guar gum.
 Guar gum works the same way that xanthan gum does, but it isn’t as elastic.
 And, be aware that it has some issues around creating gastrointestinal problems in many people–it is also a laxative (it is often sold as such).
 And, given the problems gluten intolerant folks have with digestive issues, I don’t think it’s really a good choice, unless you can’t tolerate xanthan gum.
 One thing to note about xanthan gum is that it is often grown on corn.
 My corn-sensitive friends have reported no ill effects from eating xanthan gum in my baked goods.
 My food scientist friends tell me that the corn should be gone from the product once the process of making the xanthan gum is finished.
 But, you need to check with your doctor to see what he or she says is right for you if you are corn sensitive.
-For more info on all of the gluten-replacers, check out my Gluten-Replacers post.
+For more info on all of the gluten-replacers, check out my GLUTEN REPLACERS post.
 For an intense and scientific discussion of xanthan gum and guar gum, see this article.

 Again, back to Bette.
 After reading Bette Hagman’s books, I continued on my search for the perfect gluten-free flour mix.
 I stumbled across (it was in the window of my local bookstore) and read Karen Robertson‘s fabulous cookbook, Cooking Gluten-Free!
 I think this is one of the best gluten-free cookbooks out there.
 It was from this book that I found out about Wendy Wark’s Gluten-Free Flour Mix.
 Wendy Wark, the woman behind this mix, wrote a little gluten-free cookbook in 1998 called Living Healthy With Celiac Disease, and used this flour mix for her recipes.
 Robertson used the mix as the basis of her baked goods, as well.